DylanMeeus/springboot_jwt_blog/_posts/2015-04-09-adding-authentication-to-your-react-flux-app.markdown

 ---
 layout: post
 title: "Adding authentication to your React Flux app"
-description: "Let’s face it.
-React is the new cool kid on the block.
-Add authentication to your React app by understanding just a few basic concepts."
+description: "ReactJS authentication gets easy if you understand just a few basic concepts.
+Because, let’s face it.
+React is the new cool kid on the block."
 date: 2015-04-9 11:22
 date_override: "2015-10-07 12:30"
 alias: /2015/04/09/adding-authentication-to-your-react-flux-app/